dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/narrativesstorytellingcuration.md

 ## Course Objectives

-- Examine the impact of curatorial practice form themes, fan theories, and debates in fan studies.
+- Examine the impact of curatorial practice on a variety of visual media including theories and debates in fan studies, art history, and game studies.
-- Identify current themes in fan studies and growth of narrative in visual media environment.
+- Identify current themes in fan studies and trace the growth of narrative in visual media discourses.
-- Students are to become familiar with web open-source tools.
+- Familiarize students with Web-based open-source tools.
+- Teach students effective methods for the discussion, organization, and presentation of their research.

 ## Required Texts